The 3 pillars of my practice

 Plant remedies are a simple and safe way to propel us down the path to health, enlightenment and all things in-between.
-These herbal consultations provide you with an individualized herbal preparation designed to help you live life to the fullest.
+My passion for nature and herbalism consistently inspires me to formulate small batch herbal remedies aimed to help people develop whole-being wellness.
+To help deepen into this ancient medicine style, I offer herbal consultations.
+These consults provide you with an individualized herbal blend(s) designed to help you live life to the fullest.
 If you are looking for a quick, easy and potent addition to your life, this is it!

 As our knowledge of physiology grows, the impact of our mental, emotional and spiritual wellbeing on physical health is becoming more apparent.
 It is often these more abstract areas of our life that holds us back.
 Sometimes simply setting a goal isn’t enough… what we really need is a safe and sacred place to work through all the behind-the-scenes obstacles.
 We cannot expect our health and life to flourish if we fail to nourish the deep and divine aspects of ourselves.
 So... shall we begin?